jameshughes89/cs102/src/site/topics/sorting/sorting-basic.rst

     :math:`1, 2, 3, 4`

-* Or, we could go this way
+* And another route is

     :math:`4, 3, 2, 1`